bjorkstromm/martinbjorkstrom.com/input/posts/2020-04-17-i-ported-my-blog-to-statiq.md

 ### Background
 About six months ago, I got assigned a task to write a convention-driven documentation generator at work.
 Our first thought was to use [Wyam](https://wyam.io/) for this, but after discussions with [Dave Glick](https://github.com/daveaglick/), he lured us into trying out this new shiny stuff he was working on, called [Statiq](https://statiq.dev/).
 Creating new stuff with Wyam at that point would have resulted in a rewrite once Statiq would be released, making Wyam obsolete.

 We started out with Statiq, and for someone with almost zero-experience with Wyam, the learning-curve was steep.
 The lack of documentation for Statiq at that time resulted in lots of chatting with Dave and lots of source code reading.
-The end result, however, turned out great.
-We did lots of cool stuff like generating tables and pages from SQL queries, downloading artifacts from Azure DevOps and generating documentation from the assemblies, integrating Swagger UI for API documentation, etc, etc. For me, Wyam has always been magic that I never really grasped, but Statiq on the other hand was really easy to work with once you got the hang of it.
+The result, however, turned out great.
+We did lots of cool stuff like generating tables and pages from SQL queries, downloading artifacts from Azure DevOps, and generating documentation from the assemblies, integrating Swagger UI for API documentation, etc. For me, Wyam has always been magic that I never really grasped, but Statiq on the other hand was easy to work with once you got the hang of it.

 So, what is Statiq?
 > Statiq is the world's most powerful static generation platform, allowing you to use or create a static generator that's exactly what you need.
 >
 > -- <cite>[Statiq/Dave Glick](https://statiq.dev/)</cite>

 Seems compelling, right?
-Additionally, since Statiq runs on .NET, you'll have all the power of .NET in your static generator pipelines.
+Additionally, since Statiq runs on .NET, you will have all the power of .NET in your static generator pipelines.
 This is what really makes it shine!

 #### How Statiq works
 _(The following section is copied from the official Statiq documentation and reflects the state of Statiq by the time this blog post was written)_